CasperDash/casperdash-mobile-wallet/README.md

 Modify the environment variables files in `scripts/configs/env.[environment].js` and run the above commands.

+## API Server

+By default, the app will connect to testnet or mainnet API server hosted in this repo https://github.com/CasperDash/casperdash-api.

+You can run the local API Server and change the environment variable `NETWORK_URL` in `scripts/configs/env.[environment].js` and re-generate the env files.

 ## Folder structure

 - `src`: This folder is the main container of all the code inside the application.